TN 9 (04-24)

 • the information is necessary for due process in a criminal proceeding.

 Due process cases can be complex because a disclosure may affect the privacy rights of someone other than the defendant.
-Thus, regional offices and FOs should consult with the Regional Chief Counsel on these cases; central office components should consult with the Office of Privacy and Disclosure, Office of the General Counsel.
+Thus, consult with the Office of General Law, Office 1, Disclosure Law Branch on these cases.
 For further guidance regarding court orders, see GN 03330.000.

 NOTE: A protective order should be sought from the court even if an order meets the criteria stated in this section.